 - They say their association board members serve the best interests of their communities.

 - They say their community managers provide valuable support to residents and their associations.

 - They support community association rules because they protect and enhance property values.

 The findings objectively refute the unfounded and unsubstantiated myth that the community association model of governance is failing to serve the best interests of Americans who choose to live in common-interest communities.

-We encourage you to download Who Should Judge Community Association Success, (PDF) a free brochure summarizing the results.
+We encourage you to download Validation: Sixth National Survey Affirms Community Association Success, (PDF), a free brochure summarizing the results.